This is the multi-page printable view of this section. Click here to print.

 • On Windows, run the same commands through scripts\scan-sbom.bat (it forwards them via Git Bash, so Git for Windows is required).

-• For other input forms such as a GitHub URL, source ZIP, Docker image, firmware, or binary, and the full set of options, see the Usage Guide.
+• For other input forms such as a GitHub URL, source ZIP, Docker image, firmware, or binary, and the full set of options, see the CLI reference.

 Learn More